Can Using the Wrong Oil Damage My Engine?

 Choosing the wrong oil for your car may seem like a minor hiccup, but it can lead to major engine problems over time.
 Motor oil is designed to lubricate the engine, reduce friction, and keep everything running smoothly.
-When you put in oil that’s not suited for your engine, it can fail to do its job, leading to potential damage.
+When you put in oil that’s not suited for your engine—like substituting full synthetic for synthetic blend oil or using the wrong viscosity—it can fail to do its job, leading to potential damage.
 So, what could happen if you make this mistake?

 The right oil helps keep your engine efficient.
 Using the wrong oil can make your engine work harder, reducing its overall efficiency.
 This means more trips to the gas station and more money out of your pocket—no one wants that.